National Minimum Wage

 The measure was first introduced on 1 April 1999 by the National Minimum Wage Act 1998 and the National Minimum Wage Regulations 1999.

-The latest increase means employers must now pay their staff at least £6.31 per hour.
+The latest increase means you must now pay your staff at least £6.31 per hour.

-The main rules of the minimum wage scheme are that:
+The main rules of the Minimum Wage scheme are that:

 - Adult workers aged 22 and over, except “accredited” trainees and some excluded groups, must be paid at least £6.31 an hour;

-- Bosses will also be required to pay £5.03 an hour to 18-20 year olds.
+- Bosses will also be required to pay £5.03 an hour to 18-20 year-olds.

 - Employers will also be required to pay at least £3.72 per hour to young workers aged between 16-17.